 - Add the onions to the frying pan and cook for about 3 minutes.
 Then add the garlic and continue to saute until the onions are translucent.

-- Add the onions and garlic to the stock pot along with the water and bouillon cubes.
+- Add the onions and garlic to the stock pot along with the broth.
 Bring the pot to a boil then reduce to a simmer.

 - Peel the carrots and place them in a baking dish.

 - Cut the beets into quarters.

 - Add them to the baking dish, coat with olive oil, and then sprinkle lightly with salt and pepper.

 - Roast in a 350° F (175° C) oven until soft (35 minutes to 45 minutes).
 Set aside to cool.